avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-2-grammar-review.md

 yield
 ```

 He does mention that in addition to reserved words not being allowed in variable names, object properties can't be either.
-In Chrome, I'm easily able to create an object:
+In Chrome dev console, I'm easily able to create an object:

 `const test = {class: 'hi'}`

-I looked into the [ECMA Script standard](https://tc39.es/ecma262/#sec-names-and-keywords) for more detail here, but didn't find anything around object properties.
-If you are able to find anything - please let me know in the comments!
+I looked into the [ECMA Script standard](https://tc39.es/ecma262/#sec-names-and-keywords) for more detail here; unfortunately I didn't find anything around object properties.
+If you find or know anything about this - please let me know in the comments!

-I did find interesting that he mentions a few words that aren't reserved, but should have been, like `undefined`, `NaN`, and `infinity`.
-That is very surprising to me, and am thankful it was pointed out.
+I did find it interesting that he mentions a few words that aren't reserved but should have been, such as `undefined`, `NaN`, and `infinity`.
+That is very surprising to me, and I'm thankful it was pointed out.

 You can use `-` to denote negative numbers and `e` for exponents.